KabirBakhshaei/bayesian-inverse-heat-transfer-journal/README.md

 - `OpenFOAM` for CFD simulations
 - `MUQ` for uncertainty quantification
-- `PyTorch`
+-  ITHACA-FV
-→ All are already installed and configured in the container.
+-  All are already installed and configured in the container.
 ---

 ##  Step-by-Step Instructions